cosmos/sdk-tutorials/liquidity-module/index.md

 - https://api.testnet.cosmos.network/ibc/applications/transfer/v1beta1/denom_traces

-  To verify your denom is in testnet supply, search for your denom.
+  The denom_traces endpoint shows that your denom is in testnet supply, search for your denom.
 If there is are duplicate denoms with the same name, look by denom and channel.

-## Add your Starport blockchain account to gaiad
+## Add Your Starport Blockchain Account To gaiad

 To access Starport `username` account on `gaiad`, add your username to the keychain.
 In the same terminal window (the one you used to run the `ibc-transfer` command):